srobo/website/_posts/2020-07-25-post-competition.md

 Our competition event this year was rather different to normal as COVID-19 prevented our usual weekend event.
 Instead the competition took place over three weekends, with matches being live-streamed from within a simulator.
-While this changed many aspects of the competition the core challenge to create an autonomous robot remained the same.
+While this changed many aspects of the competition, the core challenge to create an autonomous robot remained the same.

 The Final